stitchfix/stitchfix.github.io/_posts/2015-06-02-anatomy-of-service-objects-in-rails.md

 ## Method parameters should be value objects

 The purpose of your service object's methods are to operate on some data or perform some process using some data as input.
 This is the primary differentiator between a service object and other objects.
-As we saw above, the `process!` method in `ReturnProcessor` handles marking a return has processed and charging a customer for unpaid items.
+As we saw above, the `process!` method in `ReturnProcessor` handles marking a return as processed and charging a customer for unpaid items.
 This means it needs the data for the return as well as the user who processed it.

 What you *should not* be passing to your service object's methods are other service objects.
 We saw that `ReturnProcessor` will charge customers for unreturned items using an instance of `CheckoutService`.